Severe weather closure at Charlecote Park

 We don’t expect staff and volunteers to drive in (most live some distance away) when roads are unsafe.
 We would not wish visitors to drive on icy roads either.

-Our car park and pathways throughout the property soon become icy and slippery too.
+Our car park and pathways throughout the property soon become icy and slippery too when even a light snowfall becomes compacted.